Colo, Iowa: Parks and recreation

 Located near Colo is Hickory Grove Park, Story County's largest recreational, fishing, and swimming area with 445 acres, including a 98 acre lake.
 Hickory Grove was used as a filming location in the 1996 disaster film, Twister.

-East of Colo, along the Lincoln Highway, lies the Colo Bogs, which drains into the Iowa River just east of Marshalltown.
+East of Colo along the Lincoln Highway is the Colo Bogs, a wildlife management area administered by the Iowa Department of Natural Resources.
+The site is notable for being a stopping point for many migratory birds.
+Water from the Colo Bogs drains into the Iowa River just east of Marshalltown.